Explore Hoan Kiem Lake

 Arrived at Hanoi at 4AM?
 No problem.
 The Night Market is a Southeast Asian staple, and Hanoi is not short of Night Markets.
 In the streets to the north of Hoàn Kiem Lake, you can go shopping for a range of things while enjoying the friendly family atmosphere of the night market.
 Particularly recommended are the traditional Vietnamese souvenirs and street food.
 If you love markets, you can visit Dong Xuan Market on Dong Xuan Street if you have more time.
 It’s a Soviet-style building that dates back to 1889 and is four stories of market stalls selling fresh produce, souvenirs, and clothing.

-Hoa Lò Prison Memorial is an important Hanoi landmark.
+Hoa Lo Prison Memorial is an important Hanoi landmark, a place that shouldn’t be missed in your Hanoi Itinerary.
 In the late 19th century, this prison was opened under French rule for political agitators and dissidents.
 It was originally intended to hold just a few hundred prisoners, but this quickly increased to more than 2,000.
 The prisoners lived in horrendous conditions.
 When the colonial rule of France ended, the Vietnamese repurposed the prison in 1954.
 The conditions of the prison didn’t improve, but the prisoners changed to American Prisoners of War during the Vietnam War.
 The museum tells of the grisly history of the prison, with many artifacts on display.
-There is also a audio tour of the full story of the prison for an additional fee.
-Visit the Tran Quoc Pagoda
+There is also an audio tour of the full story of the prison for an additional fee.

 Need more information?
 Don’t hesitate to contact us, we will be more than happy to answer your questions!